banindya/cme-workbench/README.md

-# CME Workbench: DevOps Tooling für Microservice-Environments
+# CME Workbench: DevOps Tooling for Microservice-Environments
 A DevOps toolkit for kubernetes on AWS.
 The workbench makes processes in a microservice world visible for developers in a non-console way.
 CME is short for Consort Microservice Experience.